Team Evaluation and Assessment Measure - quality improvement (TEAM-QI)

 My main research interests are improving the wellbeing of the NHS workforce and assessing and improving multidisciplinary team working in healthcare teams.
 In relation to the wellbeing of NHS staff, I have conducted national cohort studies of mental health in hospital consultants, and worked alongside Professor Jill Maben (also at University of Surrey) to complete a national evaluation of Schwartz Center Rounds in the UK, funded by the NIHR.
 I am currently funded by NIHR to complete a realist synthesis aimed at understanding how to improve mental wellbeing in nurses, midwives and paramedics.
 My work in relation to multidisciplinary teams led to the development of a cancer multidisciplinary team assessment and feedback tool (named MDT-FIT) that won QiC Oncology Digital Innovation of the Year in 2016.
 I am currently working with Surrey and Sussex Cancer Alliance to support and evaluate improvements to multidisciplinary team meetings across three tumour pathways.

-I am a Lecturer in Cancer Care in the School of Health Sciences at the University of Surrey and oversee HSstats our statistical advice service for Health Science students and staff.
+I am a Senior Lecturer in Cancer Care and Health Statistics the School of Health Sciences at the University of Surrey and oversee HSstats our statistical advice service for Health Science students and staff.

 I have worked in Health Sciences research since 2003.
 Previously I worked as a Research Fellow for the EU funded eSMART project, an RCT using smartphone-based remote-monitoring to monitor chemotherapy-related toxicities for people with cancer across five European countries.
 I have worked in the independent research sector as a Senior Researcher at the National Centre for Social Research (2006-2011) and as a Research Associate at King's College London (2003-2006; 2011-2017).

-My research interests include digital health services research, clinical trials and feasibility studies, statistical modelling and questionnaire design .
-I am particularly interested health-related anxiety, the use of predictive risk models in psychosocial oncology (the topic of my PhD at King's College London) and interventions aimed at supporting people live with and beyond cancer.
+My research interests include survey methodologies and questionnaire design, the evaluation of complex interventions (quasi-experimental designs, feasibility studies, RCTs) and the use of patient reported outcome measures (PROMs) and patient reported experience measures (PREMs).
+I am particularly interested in the use of predictive risk models in psychosocial and behavioural research and interventions aimed at supporting people live with and beyond cancer.

 Multi-Disciplinary Team Feedback for Improving Teamworking